Large language model: Adversarial evaluations

-BERT selects 2) as the most likely completion, though the correct answer is 4).
+BERT selects 2 as the most likely completion, though the correct answer is 4.

 Limitations and challenges

 Despite sophisticated architectures and massive scale, large language models exhibit persistent and well-documented limitations that constrain their deployment in high-stakes applications.

 Hallucinations

 Hallucinations represent a fundamental challenge, wherein models generate syntactically fluent text that appears factually sound, but is internally inconsistent with training data or factually incorrect.
 These hallucinations arise partly through memorization of training data combined with extrapolation beyond factual boundaries, with evaluations demonstrating that models can output verbatim passages from training data, when subjected to specific prompting sequences.

 Algorithmic bias

 While LLMs have shown remarkable capabilities in generating human-like text, they are susceptible to inheriting and amplifying biases present in their training data.
 This can manifest in skewed representations or unfair treatment of different demographics, such as those based on race, gender, language, and cultural groups.

-Gender bias manifests through stereotypical occupational associations, wherein models disproportionately assign nursing roles to women and engineering roles to men, reflecting systematic imbalances in training data demographics.
+Gender bias manifests through stereotypical occupational associations, wherein models disproportionately assign teaching roles to women and engineering roles to men, reflecting systematic imbalances in training data demographics.
 Language-based bias emerges from overrepresentation of English text in training corpora, which systematically downplays non-English perspectives and imposes English-centric worldviews through default response patterns.

-Due to the dominance of English-language content in LLM training data, models tend to favor English-language perspectives over those from minority languages.
-This bias is particularly evident when responding to English queries, where models may present Western interpretations of concepts from other cultures, such as Eastern religious practices.
+Due to the dominance of English-language content in LLM training data, models exaggerate English-language perspectives and downplay non-English perspectives.
+Unlike search engines, which exhibit similar biases, LLMs favor the same perspectives regardless of the language of the query.

+A 2026 study found that LLMs exhibit speciesist bias by classifying speciesist statements as morally acceptable and by normalizing harm toward farmed animals while refusing to do so for non-farmed animals.